-You will need to change your licence details if you the details of your premises have changed or the licensable activities you are carrying out on the premises have changed.
+You will need to change (vary) your licence details if the details of your premises have changed or the licensable activities you are carrying out on the premises have changed.

 Depending on the proposed changes, it may be possible for you to apply for a minor variation which is quicker and costs less than changing the details of your licence.

 What parts of a licence can be changed

 The areas of a licence which can be changed are: